Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide.md

 Developers can follow this guide if they have edited their Dockerfiles with custom software and they then can push to their own Docker image repository.

-These images will contain the necessary base code, scripts and files to run the default sample `isle.localdomain`.
+These images will contain the necessary base code, scripts and files to run the default sample `https://isle.localdomain`.

-The Demo ISLE Installation creates a local Islandora platform (`isle.localdomain`) on your workstation.
+The Demo ISLE Installation creates a local Islandora platform (`https://isle.localdomain`) on your workstation.
 This includes an un-themed Drupal website and empty Fedora repository for end users to test ingests, test metadata, update fields in SOLR indexing, develop code and otherwise "kick the tires" on ISLE.

-For additional help, please post a message to the [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle).
+Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive email discussion updates.
 This [Glossary](../appendices/glossary.md) defines terms used in this documentation.

 ### Assumptions / Prerequisites

 * Laptop / workstation that conforms to the specifications outlined in the [Hardware Requirements](../install/host-hardware-requirements.md)

-* This image build site guide is designed for a local laptop / workstation that has already followed the appropriate setup and configuration instructions in the [Demo ISLE Installation](../install/install.md) guide.
+* This image build site guide is designed for a local laptop / workstation that has already followed the appropriate setup and configuration instructions in the [Demo ISLE Installation](../install/install-demo.md) guide.

 * Instructions below assume a MacOS or Linux workstation.
 Windows users may have to adjust / swap out various tools as needed.